edwarddistel/yahoo-fantasy-baseball-automater/README.md

 This tool automates your starting lineup for Yahoo Fantasy Baseball.

+For a simpler app that just pulls in the raw data, and a more complete walkthrough on how to get the correct authorization codes from Yahoo, see my [Yahoo Fantasy Baseball Reade](https://github.com/edwarddistel/yahoo-fantasy-baseball-reader).

 ## Installation

 ### Part 1: Get access codes from Yahoo